praneethpabbathi/Cricket-Attax/README.md

 - Add a graphical interface using a GUI library like SFML or Qt.
 - Allow user input to create custom card decks.
 - Add support for 3–4 players.
-- Implement stat-based difficulty levels or power-up cards.
+- Implement stat-based difficulty levels or power-up(traditionally known as GOLD,SILVER) cards.

 ---